nuxeo/nuxeo-bench-site/content/11b-documents.md

 A typical use case would be building a large consolidated document repository collecting all the data on customers for a bank or an insurance company.

 In addition to the ability to scale to multiple billions of documents, the requirements were:

-- We want a flexible and cost-efficient solution
-  - cost cannot be linear with volume
+- A flexible and cost-efficient solution: cost cannot be linear with volume
-- We want a content application with all the expected features
+- A content application with all the expected features
   - with attached files associated with the metadata
   - with indexing, including Fulltext
   - with security
-- We need the resulting application to be usable IRL
+- The resulting application to be usable IRL
   - can run bulk import without killing the application (support for mixed workloads)
   - we need to be able to run a full reindex
   - we need to be able to apply a bulk operations on a large number of documents

 ---

-## II - Phases and Methodology
+## Phases and Methodology

-> This chapter presents how we structured our benchmarking effort.
+This chapter presents how we structured our benchmarking effort.

-### Phases
+### Two Different Phases

 We know from our past experiences that doing a benchmark can be very time-consuming, and we decided to split the effort into 2 phases with different goals and deliverables.